Azure NAT Gateway considerations for multitenancy

 If you determine you're experiencing SNAT exhaustion and are sure your application code correctly handles your outbound connections, consider deploying NAT Gateway.
 This approach is commonly used by customers who deploy multitenant solutions that are built on Azure App Service and Azure Functions.

-Each public IP address attached to NAT gateway provides 64,512 SNAT ports for connecting outbound to the internet.
-NAT gateway can scale to use up to 16 public IP addresses which provides over 1 million SNAT ports.
+An individual NAT gateway can have multiple public IP addresses attached, and each public IP address provides a set of SNAT ports for connecting outbound to the internet.
+To understand the maximum number of SNAT ports and IP addresses that a single NAT gateway can support, see Azure subscription and service limits, quotas, and constraints.
 If you need to scale beyond this limit, you can consider deploying multiple NAT Gateway instances across multiple subnets or VNets.
 Each virtual machine in a subnet can use any of the available SNAT ports, if it needs them.

 Outbound IP address control